codingwithshawnyt/djangoMapCluster/docs/source/client-api.rst

 settings.onGotClusters
-    Hook for things that should happen after the map has been updated with new clusters.
+    Defines actions after the map has been updated with new clusters, such as after panning or zoom level changes.
-    This happens e.g. when the map has been panned or the zoom level changed.

     .. code-block:: javascript